wildjames/Patient-Appointment-Backend/notes.md

 4. Data Validation
    - Implement NHS number checksum validation.
    - Implement postcode formatting and validation.
-   - Implement patient name validation in line with GDPR.
+   - Store and report names in such a way that non-latin characters (and those with accents) can be displayed.

 5. Testing
    - Write unit tests to ensure business logic is correctly implemented.